hermonochy/QuizMaster/README.md

 **Strike Zone**

 *Strike Zone* is an engaging and fast-paced game mode similar to *Space Invaders* but in 2D.
 Players must avoid waves of enemies trying to collide with you while carefully managing their health and ammunition.
 Correctly answering questions earns players power-ups and replenishes their munitions.
 Players can opt to answer a question without a power-up, but the reward is significantly smaller.
+Victory comes when all questions are answered, a certain amount of aliens has been killed and all of the munitions have been used up.

 ![](images/QM4.png)